Directory

 spread

-This boolean keyword causes arc files to be distributed over all disks rather than filling up disk 1 before using disk 2.
-Using spread by itself will enable the feature.
+be distributed over all disks rather than filling disk 1 before using

-The directories listed with the dirs keyword should each be on separate physical disks. |
+The directories listed with the dirs keyword should all be on

 Directory Examples